VERITAS-Observatory/V2DL3/README.md

 - put package specific code into the [pyV2DL3/vegas](pyV2DL3/vegas) and [pyV2DL3/eventdisplay](pyV2DL3/eventdisplay) directories.
 As different environments are used for both packages, do not put any imports to vegas/eventdisplay in modules in pyV2DL3

 To ensure readability, we try follow the Python [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide.
+Best to install the [precommit](https://pre-commit.com/) tool to check the code style before committing.

 Functions and classes should contain a docstring with a short description.